Risto-Stevcev/iac-protocol/interpreter.rst

 .. sectionauthor:: Risto Stevcev <risto1@gmail.com>.

 The :mod:`interpreter` module is the interpreter for the IAC protocol.
+Like most interpreters, it's a simple *read, eval, print* loop.
 It provides a command-line shell to execute and try out commands for simple use.
 If you are interested in writing an automation script, check out the :mod:`server` module instead.
 But feel free to use this interpreter to test out commands for a particular plug-in you are interested in using, or if you are developing for the protocol.